Developer(s) – Gearbox Software

-Whilst playing through Aliens: Colonial Marines, I came to believe that the game does not reflect on it’s positions on the sales charts, unfortunately; especially since it was developed by Gearbox Software, who for some time have been known for creating one of the best first person shooters of the seventh generation; Borderlands.
+Whilst playing through Aliens: Colonial Marines, I came to believe that the game does not reflect on its positions on the sales charts, unfortunately; especially since it was developed by Gearbox Software, who for some time has been known for creating one of the best first-person shooters of the seventh generation; Borderlands.
 I found that the most interesting thing about this game was a few facts about its development cycle.
-A previous title of the same name was being developed by Check Six Games, and published by Fox Interactive, but it was cancelled in 2001 before its release on the PlayStation 2.
-Even the story was supposed to be extremely similar to the one in the game released last year, but was to be set in between the events of the films Aliens and Aliens 3, whereas the game that was released takes place after the trilogy.
-But even regardless of these damning similarities, Gearbox have since come out and said that both games are unrelated.
+A previous title of the same name was being developed by Check Six Games and published by Fox Interactive, but it was canceled in 2001 before its release on the PlayStation 2.
+Even the story was supposed to be extremely similar to the one in the game released last year but was to be set in between the events of the films Aliens and Aliens 3, whereas the game that was released takes place after the trilogy.
+But even regardless of these damning similarities, Gearbox has since come out and said that both games are unrelated.
 After I played it for an hour or so, however, I was much less intrigued.

 Graphics – 6.5/10